 What is it like to interview a research subject?
 How does one go about doing an ethnography?
 What ethical questions must we consider when researching life online?
 In this module, you'll gain practical skills for planning and carrying out social research.
 By the time you have finished the module you'll acquire knowledge about the research tools widely applicable in academic and professional settings.

 "Sociology at Warwick offers many different types of assessment.
 For example, in some modules you can decide whether you want to write an essay or do an exam.
-Regarding the research methods modules, in your second year for example, you get to carry out your own piece of research; both in the qualitative research module as well as on the quantitative.
+Regarding the research methods modules, in your second year you get to carry out your own piece of research; both in the qualitative research module as well as on the quantitative.
 For example, in the module Designing and Conducting Social Research I had to conduct two qualitative interviews with Warwick students, transcribe and analyse them.
 This was a unique opportunity for me, because I specialise in quantitative research methods carrying out a qualitative piece of research."

 - Elena Mylona, BA Sociology and Quantitative Methods